Heytesbury: History

-HEYTESBURY, a small town, a parish, a sub-district, and a hundred, in Wilts.
-The town stands on the river Wylye, and on the Somerset and Weymouth railway, near Salisbury Plain, 4 miles SE by E of Warminster; was known, to the Saxons, as Hegtredesbiryg; took afterwards the names of Haresbury, Haseberie, and Heightsbury; is now commonly called Hatchbury; was, in the time of Stephen, the residence of the Empress Maud; was, in 1766, nearly all destroyed by fire, and afterwards rebuilt; consists now chiefly of a single street; possesses interest to tourists as the central point of a region abounding in British, Roman, Saxon, and Danish remains; and gives the title of Baron to the family of A'Court.
+HEYTESBURY, a small town, a parish, a sub-district and a hundred, in Wilts.
+The town stands on the river Wylye, and on the Somerset and Weymouth railway, near Salisbury Plain, 4 miles SE by E of Warminster; was known, to the Saxons, as Hegtredesbiryg; took afterwards the names of Haresbury, Haseberie, and Heightsbury; is now commonly called Hatchbury; was, in the time of Stephen, the residence of the Empress Maud; was, in 1766, nearly all destroyed by fire, and afterwards rebuilt; consists now chiefly of a single street; possesses interest to tourists as the central point of a region abounding in British, Roman, Saxon and Danish remains; and gives the title of Baron to the family of A'Court.
 It sent two members to parliament from the time of Henry VI till disfranchised by the act of 1832; was a borough by prescription; and is now a seat of courts leet.

-It has a post office under Bath, a railway station, two chief inns, a church, an Independent chapel, a national school, and an endowed hospital.
+It has a post office under Bath, a railway station, two chief inns, a church, an Independent chapel, a national school and an endowed hospital.
 The church dates from the 12th century; was partly rebuilt in 1470; underwent a thorough restoration in 1866, at an expense of about £5,500; is cruciform; has a massive tower; and contains the burial place of the A'Courts, and a tablet to Cunningham, the antiquary.
+(Note: William Cunnington FSA (1754–1810) of Heytesbury was intended(sic).)
 The hospital was founded in 1470, by Lady Hungerford, for a chaplain, twelve poor men, and one poor woman; was rebuilt in 1769; forms three sides of a square, two stories high; and has an endowed income of £1,373.
 A weekly market was formerly held; and two fairs are still held on 14 May and 25 Sept. – The parish comprises 3,380 acres.
 Real property, £4,713.
 Pop., in 1841, 1,311; in 1861, 1,103.
 Houses, 237.

 The manor belonged to the Burghershs; and passed to the Badlesmeres, the Hungerfords, the Hastingses, and others.
 Heytesbury House, the seat of Lord Heytesbury, is on the N side of the town; was partially rebuilt about 1784; contains a fine collection of pictures: and stands in a well wooded park.
 Cotley Hill rises from the woods of the park; commands a very fine panoramic view; is crowned by a tumulus; and was anciently fortified.
 Knook castle, Scratchbury camp, Golden barrow, and many other antiquities are in the neighbourhood.
 The living is a vicarage, united with the vicarage of Knook, in the diocese of Salisbury.
 Value, £350.
-Patron, the Bishop of Salisbury. – The sub-district contains also eleven other parishes, and is in Warminster district.
+Patron, the Bishop of Salisbury.
+The sub-district contains also eleven other parishes, and is in Warminster district.
 Acres, 27,546.
 Pop., 4,372.
-Houses, 946. – The hundred contains thirteen parishes, and part of another.
+Houses, 946.
+The hundred contains thirteen parishes, and part of another.
 Acres, 33,040.
 Pop., 5,572.
 Houses, 1,209.